MonkeyKingPlus/react-native-router/README.md

 * component:Component
 * onEnter(route:route):function - invoke when navigator.$push,you can return a available path to redirect or nothing.

-PS:if you return a available path in here , you can access route.$previousRoute and route.$previousPath in new path.
+NOTE1:if you return a available path in here , you can access route.$previousRoute and route.$previousPath in new path.

-PS:don't be invoked when bootstrap app from initial route.
+NOTE2:don't be invoked when bootstrap app from initial route.

 ## configureScene()
 configure page transition, you can refer to [React Native Navigator](https://facebook.github.io/react-native/docs/navigator.html#configurescene)<br/>